$100K for 100 Program

 - A grant recipient will be eligible to apply for an additional grant after all the requirements below have been satisfied.

-- All requirements stipulated in the prior Grant Agreement have been fulfilled by the recipient organization.
+- All requirements stipulated in the prior Grant Agreement, including the completion of annual Impact Reports, have been fulfilled by the recipient organization.

-- A charity that is based in the tri-county area and has programs in other states or countries, will not generally be considered for funding.
+- A charity that is based in this region and has programs in other states or countries, will not generally be considered for funding.

-- While not in any way minimizing the value or importance of arts (including dance, music, and theater), cultural, and athletic organizations, these areas are not among this program's priorities.
+- While not in any way minimizing the value or importance of organizations focused on the arts (including dance, music, and theater), culture, athletics, or the preservation of land or historic buildings, these areas are not among this program's priorities.

-- Animal welfare organizations are not typically considered for these grants, as the Foundation already supports animals in a significant way through the ongoing fulfillment of a $50 million commitment to Cummings School of Veterinary Medicine at Tufts University.
+- Additionally, animal welfare organizations are not typically considered for these grants, as the Foundation already supports animals in a significant way through the ongoing fulfillment of a more than $70 million commitment to Cummings School of Veterinary Medicine at Tufts University.

 - $100K for 100 will not generally consider requests for: